-- Main goal: using Calgary to provide direct access to devices from multiple driver domains. - Almost there dom0 running with Calgary enabled. - Working on getting another driver domain running with Calgary enabled as well. - dom0 detects Calgary in the machine notifies hypervisor which initializes Calgary support. - Hypervisor has a common IOMMU layer, to support Intel VT-d and AMD's IOMMU.
+- Main goal: using Calgary to provide direct access to devices from multiple domains. - Concentrating on PV-domains, not HVM. - dom0 detects Calgary in the machine notifies hypervisor which initializes Calgary support. - Hypervisor has a common IOMMU layer, to support Intel VT-d and AMD's IOMMU. - Now days Xen has support for VT-d and AMD IOMMU, but only for HVM domains. - ...and we've switched to working on VT-d, for KVM.